Economy of Iraq: Energy

 In late 2004 and early 2005, regular sabotage of plants and pipelines reduced export and domestic distribution of oil, particularly to Baghdad.
 Nationwide fuel shortages and power outages resulted.
 Persistent ISIL sabotage of pipelines, power plants and power lines, and theft of oil and electricity have also contributed to the July 2018 protests in southern Iraq.

 In 2004, plans called for increased domestic utilization of natural gas to replace oil and for use in the petrochemical industry.
 However, because most of Iraq's gas output is associated with oil, output growth depends on developments in the oil industry.

 Half of Iraq's power plants were destroyed in the Persian Gulf War of 1991, and full recovery never occurred.
 In mid-2004, Iraq had an estimated 5,000 megawatts of power-generating capacity, compared with 7,500 megawatts of demand.
-At that time, the transmission system included 17,700 kilometres of line.
+At that time, the transmission system included 17,700 kilometers of line.
 In 2004, plans called for construction of two new power plants and restoration of existing plants and transmission lines to ease the blackouts and economic hardship caused by this shortfall, but sabotage and looting kept capacity below 6,000 megawatts.
 The ongoing civil war, sabotage of transmission lines, and government corruption caused the electricity shortage to worsen: by 2010 demand outstripped supply by 6000 megawatts.

 Oil continues to dominate Iraq's economy.
-As of 2018, oil is responsible for over 65 per cent of GDP, 90 per cent of government revenue.
+As of 2018, oil is responsible for over 65% of GDP and 90% of total government revenue.
 Petroleum constitutes 94% of Iraq's exports with a value of $59.73 billion in 2017.
 The central government hopes to diversify the economy away from oil, and has had some success: non-oil GDP growth, which was below the regional average from 2014 to 2016, pushed above the average in 2017.
-Despite this, the per cent of government spending going to non-oil investment has continued to decline since 2013 and now stands at only 34 per cent.
+Despite this, the percentage of government spending going to non-oil investment has continued to decline since 2013 and now stands at only 34 per cent.

 2009 oil services contracts

-Between June 2009 and February 2010 the Iraqi Oil Ministry tendered for the award of Service Contracts to develop Iraq's existing oil fields.
+Between June 2009 and February 2010 the Ministry of Oil tendered for the award of Service Contracts to develop Iraq's existing oil fields.
 The results of the tender, which were broadcast live on Iraqi television, are as follows for all major fields awarded but excluding the Kurdistan Region where Production Sharing Contracts have been awarded that are currently being disputed by the Baghdad government.
 All contracts are awaiting final ratification of the awards by the Iraqi government.
 Company shares are subject to change as a result of commercial negotiations between parties.